AdobeDocs/campaign.en/help/v8/config/workflows.md

 * [Action activities](https://experienceleague.adobe.com/docs/campaign-classic/using/automating-with-workflows/action-activities/about-action-activities.html){target="_blank"}: Cross-channel deliveries, Javascript code, CRM activities, Update aggregate, and more
 * [Event activities](https://experienceleague.adobe.com/docs/campaign-classic/using/automating-with-workflows/action-activities/about-action-activities.html){target="_blank"}: File transfer, Web download and more

-### Change Data Source Activity {#change-data-source-activity}
+### Change data source Activity {#change-data-source-activity}

-The **[!UICONTROL Change Data Source]** activity allows you to change the data source of a workflow **[!UICONTROL Working table]**.
+The **[!UICONTROL Change data source]** activity allows you to change the data source of a workflow **[!UICONTROL Working table]**.
 This provides more flexibility to manage data across different data sources such as FDA, FFDA and local database.

 The **[!UICONTROL Working table]** (or temporary table) allows Adobe Campaign workflow to handle data and share data with the workflow activities.
 By default, the **[!UICONTROL Working table]** is created in the same database than the source of the data we query on.

-For example, since main profiles table are stored on the Cloud database, when querying the Profiles table you will create a **[!UICONTROL Working table]** on the Cloud database as well.
+For example, Profiles tables are stored on the Cloud database, when querying the Profiles table you will create a **[!UICONTROL Working table]** on the Cloud database as well.
 To change this, you can add the **[!UICONTROL Change Data Source]** activity to choose a different data source for your **[!UICONTROL Working table]**.

+Note that when using the **[!UICONTROL Change Data Source]** activity, you will need to revert back to the FDA data source to continue the workflow execution.

+Learn how to use the **[!UICONTROL Change Data Source]** in this [end-to-end use case](#end-to-end-uc).

 ## Set up recurring campaigns